 “Hell of a time to run out of oxygen!” he muttered to himself as he mounted his scooter.

 Captain G.T.
 Eagle

 “Damn her ghosthide!”
 G.T. cursed, and in what he knew to be a childish gesture, he hit the delete key, dumping her figures off his screen.
 He fervently wished there was a delete key he could use to wipe her from the ship’s computer.

 Gilbert Tafoya Gray Eagle, co-owner and registered captain of the Blue Lucy, and member of the Navajo Nation, had been named for both of his grandfathers— Gilbert Tafoya and Gray Eagle.
-However, his grandmother, who was living with her daughter, Lucinda Eagle, at the time, forbade anyone to use the name of her ex-spouse “Gilbert” in her presence.
+However, his grandmother, who was living with her daughter, Lucinda Eagle at the time, forbade anyone to use the name of her ex-spouse “Gilbert” in her presence.
 His father, Charlie Eagle, always the peace maker, promptly dubbed him, G.T.
-As he grew up, most called him Eagle, but to family and friends, he was always G.T.
+As he grew up, most called him Eagle, but to family and friends, he is always G.T.

 G.T. sat at his comm station studying the figures before him with a frown on his face.
 Some days are just worse than others, he told himself.
 No matter what numbers he applied, the end result was the same.
-Their oxygen supply was at 69.7 hours and fizzling down with each second that passed.
+The ship’s oxygen supply was at 69.7 hours and fizzling down with each second that passed.